Authorities work to find the source of racist texts sent to Black people nationwide after the election. Here’s what we know

 Children and college students targeted

-Children in middle school, high school and colleges around the country were among those targeted by the the racist mass texts, alarming parents and spurring warnings about their psychological impact.
+Children in middle school, high school and colleges were among those targeted by the racist mass texts, alarming parents and spurring warnings about their psychological impact.

 “We recognize that the emotional and psychological impact on our students, staff, and particularly our communities of color is profound,” the school board’s statement reads.
 “We stand in solidarity with those who feel targeted and hurt by these actions.”

-Note: Correction: An earlier version of this story misspelled the first name of Alyse McCall.